REMEDY : BNSSG referral pathways & Joint Formulary

 Hypertension in pregnancy

-There are CKS guidelines on management of Hypertension in Pregnancy (including post partum follow-up).
+There are CKS guidelines on management of Hypertension in Pregnancy (1) - includes advice on pre-eclampsia and post partum follow-up.

-Please see the CKS guidelines on managing women at high risk of, or exhibiting clinical features of pre-eclampsia (1)
+The CKS guidelines give advice on managing women at high risk of, or exhibiting clinical features of pre-eclampsia (1) which advises the following:

 Prescribing aspirin for women assessed to be at high risk of pre-eclampsia: